csev/dj4e/assn/dj4e_install3.md

 -------------------------------

 In general Django 4.x is quite compatible with Django 3.x and Django 2.x.
-You might find small errors if you started a project on an earlier version of Django and upgraded to Django 4.x mid-project.
+You might find small errors if you started a project on an Earlier version of Django and upgraded to Django 4.x mid-project.
 One common error is that the `url()` feature used in various `urls.py` files changed form 3.x to 4.x.
 If you see something like the following error: